07740 877 544 [email protected]

 Once I’d collected the projecting sign and shop paints, I gave the faces another coat.
 I also shaped the aluminium panels above the door, then sanded and painted both with primer before two coats of lilac blue.

 Patterns were made to transfer the scaled artwork.
 Matt finish paints were purchased for the logomark’s colours.
-On blue backgrounds, I knew the paints’ coverage would be weak.
-So several coats were required for each colour.
+I knew the paint’s coverage would be weak on the blue backgrounds so several coats were required for each colour.

 Paying extra attention when handling the lettering brush, I second and third coated DHET three times on the two signs.
 With the pale yellow testing me, five coats were applied before outlining the logos in matt black.

 Hand lettering the fascia

 Arriving early in Exchange Street on a brisk October Sunday morning, the scaffold was built quietly.

 The fascia lettering pattern was taped up, centralised, and levelled.
 With the scaled lettering pattern in place, the matt finish off-white paint was mixed and first coated.

 Slowly, the painted lines began to construct the letters.
 The fascia is old and uneven, causing the letter’s edges to appear cracked.
 For good flow, paint is thinned regularly which is necessary for cold temperatures.

 On a second pass, edges were refined and curves smoothened.
 Before the entire lettering was painted again to make the off-white solid on the lilac blue background. ’29’ was added to the door pillar and my Sunday was almost complete.